sierrawang/code-for-humanities-assignments/assignments/fake-news/README.md

 * **Prompting** See if you can improve the classification accuracy by changing the prompt you use to classify the articles.

 * **Heatmap** - Using `matplotlib` that visualizes the false positive and false negative rates for each article.
 (Feel free to use ChatGPT to help you with this, however, try not to over complicate the code needed, and try to understand the code you are using.)
 Here is documentation on how to use `matplotlib` to make a heatmap: [matplotlib heatmap](https://matplotlib.org/stable/gallery/images_contours_and_fields/image_annotated_heatmap.html).

+* **Compare with other models** - Classify the news using two different models, such as `GPT-4o-mini`/ `GPT-4o`/`GPT-4.1`.
+Compare the false positive and false negative rates of each model.
+Which model performs best?
+Plot the models against each other using a bar chart.